polyfem/polyfem/docs/main.md

 ### Basis Building

 After creating a `polyfem::State` object and loading the input mesh, the next step in the code is to build the basis.
 In PolyFEM, there are two separate notions of basis: the finite element (FE) basis and the geometric basis.
 (They are the same in the isoparametric case.)
 The former is used to construct the solution whereas the latter is used to represent the geometric mapping, which is especially useful to implement curved elements.

 Both the FE and geometric basis are stored as vectors of `basis::ElementBases`.
 Each `basis::ElementBases` object stores the basis functions for a given element as a vector of `basis::Basis`.
 Each `basis::Basis` stores functions representing a local basis function and its gradient.

 The high-level function that constructs the FE and geometric bases is `State::build_basis`.
 In our example, it uses `basis::LagrangeBasis2d` to create the vector of `basis::ElementBases`.

 ### Basis/Gradient Evaluation and Storage

 In order to evaluate local basis functions and construct mass/stiffness matrices, PolyFEM makes use of a series of data storage classes.
 The lowest level of these classes is `assembler::AssemblyValues`, which stores the evaluation and gradient of a single local basis function on its element's quadrature points.
 A vector of `basis::Local2Global` objects is also stored.
 This is used to constrain nodes at the interface between different order elements (allowing for refinement).

 The `assembler::ElementAssemblyValues` class stores per element information, including quadrature points in real space, the geometric mapping's determinant, and a vector of `assembler::AssemblyValues` objects (one for each local basis function).

-Finallly, `assembler::AssemblyValsCache` is essentially a wrapper over `assembler::ElementAssemblyValues` that boosts performance by caching the per element information.
+Finallly, `assembler::AssemblyValsCache` is stores a vector of `assembler::ElementAssemblyValues`, boosting performance by caching the per element information.
 Its data can be accessed through its `compute` function.

 These three classes are the core data storage objects used during matrix assembly.
 These classes use the previously constructed `basis::ElementBases` objects to evaluate basis functions and their gradients.

 ### RHS Assembly